Daewoo Leganza: Electric and Hybrid versions

-From 1997 to 1999, several electric and hybrid Leganza's were created in Korea.
-However, they all remained prototypes.
-Each of them was painted white.
-It has been accepted that the following Leganza in the picture is called 'Leganza NGV'.
+From 1997 to 1999, several electric and hybrid Leganza prototypes were created in Korea, all painted white.
+One of these prototypes was called the 'Leganza NGV'.
 Only one copy was shown at the Seoul Motor Show 1997.
-The Leganza NGV became the (next to the prototype) Shiraz.
 The interiors of these Leganza NGV's were also modified and it was possible that they did not have a rear seat.
-On the larger photo you can see one of the electric Leganza's during an electric car show in Korea.
-It was a closed show and only a few people could participate in it.

 Successor

 Daewoo increased the wheelbase of the V100 platform by 30 mm to develop a new model, marketed as the Daewoo Magnus (V200), which launched in 2000.
 Both models were sold side by side in South Korea, and the Leganza received a small update (front grille) in 2001.
-The Magnus has not been launched internationally until Leganza's demise in 2002, effectively replacing it.
-Daewoo ceased North American sales by then, and the V200 was released as the Suzuki Verona in the United States and the Chevrolet Epica in Canada.
+The Magnus was not launched internationally until the Leganza's demise in 2002, effectively replacing it.
+Daewoo had ceased North American sales by then, and the V200 was released as the Suzuki Verona in the United States and the Chevrolet Epica in Canada.

 There was no successor in the United Kingdom or Ireland until the launch of the Daewoo Tosca under the nameplate of Chevrolet Epica in 2007.